cesalazar/berlinblockchainweek/events/iot-and-blockchain-with-anyledger/README.md

 # Add or remove paragraphs as needed, but remember the hyphen before each entry.
 synopsis:
   -
-    In this event we will answer questions like: Which benefits will the blockchain bring to the physical world?
+    'In this event we will answer questions like: Which benefits will the blockchain bring to the physical world?
 Which problems of IoT can be fixed using a blockchain stack?
 What is missing at the moment?
 We will also outline how AnyLedger is solving existing problems in order to create an industry-level infrastructure layer between connected devices and blockchains.
-The talk will last 20-30 minutes, and there will be room for as many questions as you want to ask afterwards.
+The talk will last 20-30 minutes, and there will be room for as many questions as you want to ask afterwards.'

 # The date should be in the format year-month-day (ISO 8601).